 2. Slow down.

 When it rains, you need to slow down and take it easy.
-Slower speeds make it less likely that you’ll hydroplane.
-Hydroplaning is when the tires of a car actually rise off the asphalt and coast on top of the water; a car can hydroplane at speeds as low as 35 mph.
+You don’t want to hydroplane.
+Hydroplaning is when the tires of a car actually rise off the asphalt and coast on top of the water.

 Anyway, all of this is to say that it’s important to take it slow when it’s raining.
 It’s also a good idea to slow down early and gently if you’re coming to an intersection, a turn, or another traffic stop.
 Give yourself time to come to a stop safely.